We should all wear face masks, as often as possible, this is simply obvious, isn’t it?

 Just how rare transmission of Covid-19 is “outdoors” is now backed up by a mountain of anecdotal evidence,

-– we have seen packed beaches, Black Lives Matter demonstrations, huge numbers of people in relatively close proximity outdoors in the UK, in the US,
+– during 2020 we saw packed beaches, Black Lives Matter demonstrations, huge numbers of people in relatively close proximity outdoors in the UK, and also in the US,

-– but precisely zero Covid-19 outbreaks recorded as a result.
+– but precisely zero Covid-19 outbreaks recorded as a result of these mass outdoor gatherings.

 This hasn’t stopped France’s power-crazed leaders exercising their newly acquired powers.